 Regulatory consideration Relevance to Tender Rounds NSW Electricity Infrastructure Roadmap The NSW Government's plan to transform the NSW electricity sector by supporting private investment in renewable energy projects by 2030.
 Key entities under the NSW Electricity Infrastructure Roadmap Different entities perform different functions under the NSW Electricity Infrastructure Roadmap.
 The roles of different entities have been set out in these Guidelines.
 Ell Act The Electricity Infrastructure Investment Act 2020 (NSW), which enables the NSW Electricity Infrastructure Roadmap and underpins the competitive tender process and key regulatory entities.
-Where relevant the EII Act has been referred to in these guidelines.
+Where relevant the EII Act has been referred to in these Guidelines.
 Ell Regulation Regulations made by the NSW Government create an additional set of requirements on how the Consumer Trustee conducts Tender Rounds.
 Where relevant these regulations have been referred to in these Guidelines.
 IIO Report Provides a range of highly relevant information, including the schedule and size of LTESA tenders.
 The IIO Report identifies what is expected to be required to best meet the long-term financial interests of NSW electricity customers.
-Tender Rules A gazetted document that sets out how the Consumer Trustee will conduct Tender Rounds in respect of the award of LTESAs and granting of Access Rights.
+Tender Rules A gazetted document that sets out how the Consumer Trustee will conduct Tender Rounds in respect of the award of LTESAs and granting of SW REZ Access Rights.
 NSW Renewable Energy Sector Board Plan Describes a vision, developed by an independent board for the development of the NSW renewable energy sector.
-These Guidelines summarise the core requirements of the NSW Renewable Energy Sector Board Plan relevant for the Tender Round, - Proponents are encouraged to familiarise themselves with the broader objectives of the NSW Renewable Energy Sector Board .
+These Guidelines summarise the core requirements of the Sector Board Plan relevant for the Tender Round.
+Proponents are encouraged to familiarise themselves with the broader objectives of the Sector Board .
 Risk Management Framework A risk governance document created by the Consumer Trustee, approved by the AER and required under section 51 of the EII Act.
 The Risk Management Framework protects the financial interests of NSW electricity customers in connection with the risks associated with LTESAs.
 Aspects of the Risk Management Framework relevant to the Tender Round have been summarised in these Guidelines.
-First Nations Guidelines As per the EII Act, the Consumer Trustee is to take the First Nations Guidelines into account when exercising the Consumer Trustee's functions under Part 6, Divisions 3 and 4.
+First Nations Guidelines As per the EII Act, the Consumer Trustee is to take the First Nations Guidelines into account when exercising the Consumer Trustee's functions under concerning LTESAs.
+South West REZ Access Scheme Declaration Renewable Energy Zone (South West) Access Scheme Order under the EII Act made by the Minister for Energy.
+This Order operationalises the terms and conditions of the SW REZ Access Scheme, which sets out how generation and storage projects can be granted SW REZ Access Rights to planned and new network infrastructure within the SW REZ and is the primary statutory instrument for the SW REZ Access Scheme.